 The Thoracic Oncology Center is a multidisciplinary program for patients with lung, esophageal, mediastinal, and chest wall tumors.
 Our pulmonary faculty and fellows are highly trained in preoperative assessment and bronchoscopic diagnosis of thoracic tumors.
 Important clinical and research efforts focus on the diagnosis, management and prevention of lung cancer.
 Through our combined state of the art research and clinical practices, the Boston University Center for Thoracic Oncology’s mission is to reduce lung cancer incidence, morbidity, and mortality.

-The Thoracic Oncology Center, directed by Benedict Daly, MD, is a comprehensive program that provides a wide array of clinical and research services for lung cancer and other thoracic malignancies.
+The Thoracic Oncology Center is a comprehensive program that provides a wide array of clinical and research services for lung cancer and other thoracic malignancies.
 The multidisciplinary team is composed of physicians experienced in thoracic surgery, medical oncology, radiation oncology, chest radiology, pathology, and pulmonary medicine.
 The team meets weekly to review diagnostic and treatment options for individual patients.
 Patients are seen or reviewed by an entire team of physicians experienced in this field.

 Boston Medical Center also performs a high volume of surgeries for thoracic malignancies including robotic and minimally invasive surgical techniques.
 Our surgeons work together with the medical and radiation oncologists to participate in multiple clinical trials and develop treatment plans at every stage of lung cancer.
 Together we also offer non-operative options, such as Stereotactic Body Radiotherapy (SBRT) for those patients with early cancers but at prohibitively high risk for surgical resection.

 Boston Medical Center’s pulmonologists play an integral role at the Thoracic Oncology Center.
 Faculty and fellows help care for patients with indeterminate pulmonary nodules in the Lung Nodule Clinic, and also help care for high-risk surgical candidates post-operatively through the consult service.
 Our dedicated pulmonologists along with senior pulmonary fellows join with the thoracic surgeons in multidisciplinary conference and clinic to provide preoperative assessment and aid in bronchoscopic diagnosis and staging of thoracic tumors.